ReviewETF Logo

 MONY — VanEck Cash Plus Active ETF

-VanEck entered the cash management space with MONY, an actively managed fund that invests in Australian dollar-denominated cash, short-term money market securities, and short-duration credit issued by investment-grade entities.
+VanEck entered the cash management space with an actively managed fund investing in AUD cash, short-term money market securities, and short-duration investment-grade credit.
+Monthly distributions.

 Strategy